 Finding means of better realizing the potential of an area’s potential and addressing the housing preferences of residents to support and improve the development, and identifying how this is best realized for both current and prospective, future residents.

-Researchers from the University of Turku and the University of Tampere seek to answer these questions through a study of the development of two specific residential areas in the respective cities, Tesoma in Tampere and Linnanfält in Turku.
+Researchers from the University of Turku and the University of Tampere sought answers to these questions through a study of the development of two specific residential areas in the respective cities, Tesoma in Tampere and Linnanfält in Turku.

-This project, Reframing City Districts (ReCiDi), continues the work of Alliance members in the field of city planning and urban developmnet, forming a thematic connection to the Systemic Architectures for Sustainable Urban Innovation (SASUI) project where the WALCC, together with the University of Tampere and Aalto University, studied participatory city planning.
+This project, Reframing City Districts (ReCiDi), continued the work of Alliance members in the field of city planning and urban development, forming a thematic connection to the Systemic Architectures for Sustainable Urban Innovation (SASUI) project where the WALCC, together with the University of Tampere and Aalto University, studied participatory city planning.

-Field work for the ReCiDi project conducted by researchers from the two universities, among residents of the Tesoma area of Tampere and the Castle Town area of Turku, has identified shared social and cultural heritage as a key aspect of forming collective visions among communities.
-The ReCiDi project aims to form a new conceptual framework which will help shape the collective identity and common vision necessary to realize the future low-carbon and sustainability targets.
+Field work for the ReCiDi project was conducted by researchers from the two universities, among residents of the Tesoma area of Tampere and the Castle Town area of Turku, and identified shared social and cultural heritage as a key aspect of forming collective visions among communities.
+The ReCiDi project aimed to form a new conceptual framework to help shape the collective identity and common vision necessary to realize the future low-carbon and sustainability targets.